kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-16-applying-machine-learning-to-security-problems.md

 Focus on organization, presentation, visualization, filtering of data - not just prediction.

 5) Weigh the trade-off between accuracy vs. coverage.
+The effects of false positives are particularly detrimental in the security space, meaning that for some applications it may be more useful to sacrifice the volume of accurate classifications for higher confidence.

 Machine learning has the potential to change how we detect and respond to malicious activity in our networks.
 Machine learning can weed out signal from